 Large Prefix Size

-The innodb_large_prefix system variable enables large prefix sizes.
-That is, when enabled InnoDB uses 3072B index key prefixes for
+Until MariaDB 10.3.1, the innodb_large_prefix system variable enabled large prefix sizes.
+That is, when enabled (the default from MariaDB 10.2), InnoDB uses 3072B index key prefixes for

 COMPRESSED row formats.
 When disabled, it uses 787B key prefixes for tables of any row format.
 Using an index key that exceeds this limit throws an error.